 While recent years have been difficult for the industry, the industry has been working aggressively to transform itself and transition towards a higher value, more economically sustainable, next generation industry.

 Although the industry has been doing the heavy lifting to transform itself, our partnership with government has been critical in the development of a supportive policy framework to accelerate the industry's transformation to power the economic recovery and sustain jobs in rural Canada.
+It is an exciting time for the forest products industry—it is growing and transforming under the strategic roadmap ‘Vision2020’.
+When released in 2012, the Vision set three ambitious goals: to refresh the workforce with an additional 60,000 new employees; improve environmental performance by a further 35%; and generate an additional $20 billion in economic activity from new products and markets.

 Canada's forest products industry is ideally positioned to excel in the new dynamic, high growth global marketplace for bio-products such as in fuels, power, plastics and value-added chemicals from biomass.
 Technological advances and partnerships with bio-tech companies are creating viable transformational pathways for the industry that will allow it to take advantage of the emerging bio-economy and to diversify revenues, create new jobs and foster economic independence.